followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/dataStructure.md

     url: "/Demos/WidgetsGallery/Demo/TreeList/SimpleArrayHierarchicalStructure/jQuery/Light/"
 }

-[note] Editing does not work with hierarchical data sources out of the box, but you can use the code sample from [this KB](https://www.devexpress.com/Support/Center/Question/Details/T725094/treelist-how-to-perform-crud-operations-on-a-hierarchical-data-source) to implement it.
+[note] Editing does not work with hierarchical data sources out of the box, but you can use the code sample from <a href="https://www.devexpress.com/Support/Center/Question/Details/T725094/treelist-how-to-perform-crud-operations-on-a-hierarchical-data-source" target="_blank">this KB</a> to implement it.

 If each data item has a Boolean field that specifies whether this data item nests other items, assign the field's name to the [hasItemsExpr](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#hasItemsExpr) option.
 The widget uses this information to render the expand button.
 This is required only if the widget is bound to a remote data source.